rocky-linux/documentation/docs/books/admin_guide/01-presentation.md

 ## Areas of use

-A Linux distribution excels for :
+A Linux distribution excels for:

 * **A server**: HTTP, email, groupware, file sharing, etc.
 * **Security**: Gateway, firewall, router, proxy, etc.